askui/askui/docs/versioned_docs/version-0.1.6/api/06-Configuration/askui-ui-controller.md

 • **host**: `string` - Default: `127.0.0.1`

 The host the askui UI Controller is running on.
-This websocket server can be connected with the runner protocol.

 ### logFilePath